-While the proposed HRC workflows demonstrate promising results in controlled and lab-scale settings, we consider several limitations for full-scale implementations.
-First, the transition from small-scale prototype to full-size structure poses challenges in terms of robot reachability, payload, and workspace settings and logistics.
+While the proposed HRC workflows demonstrate promising results in controlled lab-scale settings, we consider several limitations for full-scale implementations.
+First, transitioning from a small-scale prototype to a full-size structure poses challenges regarding robot reachability, payload, workspace settings, and logistics.
 A robot system with a rail or mobile platform may extend or increase reachability for assembly.
 A mounted or movable robotic system could be used for larger assemblies and introduce new complexities in task coordination and spatial planning of robotic settings.
-Second, bamboo irregularities on the diameter surface and thickness potentially affect structural performance and alignment during micro adjustment, as it is performed with active bending behaviour.
+Second, bamboo irregularities on the diameter surface and thickness potentially affect structural performance and alignment during micro-adjustment, as it is performed with active bending behaviour.
 Therefore, the structural integrity relies on the strength of joinery systems.
-Third, in the HRC workflows, coordination concerns are on the dependency of human precision during joint installation and micro-adjustment for final tightening and alignment after robotic placement.
-Deviation in manual bending and joint sequence could lead to cumulative deviations in geometry or desired curvature of the member units.
+Third, in the HRC workflows, coordination concerns depend on human precision during joint installation and micro-adjustment for final tightening and alignment after robotic placement.
+Manual bending and joint sequence deviation could lead to cumulative geometry deviations or the member units' desired curvature.
 These limitations highlight how HRC could contribute to better intuitive integration between human actions and robotic operations in bamboo construction.

-However, our objectives for the proposed workflow are not necessarily only to achieve perfect precision but also to explore tolerance and adaptability in Humanrobot collaborative (HRC) settings.
-Rather than achieving highly precise and absolute precision outcomes, this study prioritizes the exploration of tolerance thresholds for the assembly following the irregular nature of bamboo materials.
+However, our objectives for the proposed workflow are not only to achieve perfect precision but also to explore tolerance and adaptability in Human-robot collaborative (HRC) settings.
+Rather than achieving exact and absolute precision outcomes, this study prioritizes the exploration of tolerance thresholds for the assembly following the irregular nature of bamboo materials.
 The nature of the HRC workflow with manual operations for joint tightening and bending adjustment inherently introduces variability.
 This study embraces that variability to allow controlled misalignment for on-site adaptability.
 Further work is needed to define the limits of acceptable deviation during assembly and an improved feedback mechanism that can assist human agents in fine-tuning the operation output during joint installation for improved assembly.